University of Edinburgh Medical School: Royal Medical Society

 The Royal Medical Society, the medical student society at the University of Edinburgh, is the oldest medical society in the UK, founded in 1734.
 It became known as 'the Royal Medical Society' from 1778 after it was awarded a Royal Charter, and remains the only student society in the UK to hold one.
 It owns its own premises including a historical library, meeting hall, computer suite, lounge, kitchen and clinical skills resource centre.
 The Society was vital to the flourishing reputation of the Medical School through a network of distinguished members and teachers, and its atmosphere of open-minded, forward-thinking debate, tradition and social bonds.

 To this day, the Society promotes its values of educational advancement through a wide variety of talks, tutorials and a national conference.
 It also runs a variety of social events including the infamous White Coat Pub Crawl during Freshers' Week, pub quizzes, a Burns Supper and the Presidents' Annual Dinner in the Royal College of Surgeons.
 Members are entitled to apply for grants to fund their medical electives, managed by the RMS Trust, which is a registered charitable body.
 The Society is run by a Council of student members and two permanent secretaries.

 Overseas ties

-The Edinburgh Medical School has very strong ties to the United States and Canada.
-Graduates of the medical school went on to found 5 out of the 7 Ivy League medical schools (Pennsylvania, Yale, Columbia, Harvard and Dartmouth).
+The Edinburgh Medical School has strong ties to North America: graduates of the school went on to found five out of the seven Ivy League medical schools, namely those of Pennsylvania, Yale, Columbia, Harvard and Dartmouth.

 The McGill University Medical School in Montreal and the University of Pennsylvania School of Medicine were modelled after Edinburgh by Edinburgh graduates.
 Graduates became senators, representatives and participated in the American Revolutionary War.
 A great number of the early presidential physicians and surgeons general were trained at Edinburgh.
 The school runs the Scottish-Canadian Medical Programme jointly with the University of St Andrews School of Medicine and the University of Alberta Faculty of Medicine and Dentistry for Canadian students.